 Oh, and the best part?
 You don’t need to master the art of figuring out how not to go in credit card debt while reaching spending goals to earn flight miles and figure out how to spend them before they expire, all while juggling puppies and handing over your first born child because that was in the fine print you didn’t read!

 So yeah, let’s talk about how to not deal with that because ain’t nobody got time for that!
 I hope these flight hacks help!

 You can have trouble finding and connecting to wifi at your next airport, be prepared!
 Take pics of maps and whatever else you need before getting on your flight.
 Perhaps you need to get public transport from the airport to your hotel.
 Take a snap of a map just in case.
 Snap your hotel reservation and address.
 Your flight booking.
 Whatever you might need when you land, just in case you can’t connect.

 Even better, if you can, download maps.me.
 It’s a life-saving phone app that offers maps without the use of the internet.

 How does this save cash?
 Well, once I was told there would be a charge to print my ticket.
 Incredibly petty, right?
 It’s only happened once, thankfully.
 And on arrival at the Miami airport just last weekend, they only offered 30 minutes of free wifi usage which I had to use very carefully and essentially pray to the wifi gods that my Uber came before the wifi cut out (he did)!
 It’s the little things like this that can either cause a headache or not be a problem at all.

-I explain more about this process in my one-way to everywhere guide which will be published and linked here very soon.
+I explain more about this process in my one-way to everywhere guide.
 This is probably my favorite of the flight hacks that don’t involve airline miles which deserves its own post!